fka21/hifimizer/README.md

-                        long reads. (default: False) --force-rerun         Force rerun of optimization and assembly even if convergence was previously reached. (default: False) --seed SEED           Random seed for reproducibility.
+                        long reads. (default: False) --force-rerun         Force rerun of optimization and assembly even if convergence was previously reached. (default: False) --dry-run             Validate inputs and environment without running any assemblies.
+Checks that all input files exist, required tools (hifiasm, busco, gfastats) are on PATH, and prints the trial-0 hifiasm command, then exits.
+                        (default: False)
+  --rerun-best          Skip optimization and rerun hifiasm using the best
+                        parameters recorded in an existing study.
+Requires that the previous run reached convergence.
+                        Incompatible with --force-rerun. (default: False) --seed SEED           Random seed for reproducibility.
 If not set, results may vary between runs. (default: 42)